Social Justice in EU Financial Consumer Law

 21 Pages Posted: 11 Mar 2019 Last revised: 13 Mar 2019

 Date Written: December 18, 2018

-Working with philosophical concepts of equality as social justice, this paper shows that the equality-based model of social justice as equality of status has increasingly come to the fore in modern EU financial consumer law.
-This emergent and complex set of private and regulatory rules on credit, insurance, investment and payment products has responded to the consequences of inequality between financial firms and consumers by adopting a set of product and rights regulation to balance the parties rights and duties and protect consumers from the consequences of status based inequality.
-Going forward the paper recommends that the social justice approach must be made transparent and become an express part of EU law and policy, both in order to raise consumer trust in the internal market and to more clearly set the future law and policy agenda.
+This paper considers how social justice influences EU financial consumer law.
+It provides a new way of looking at social justice in consumer law by showing that equality of status based social justice has increasingly come to the fore in modern EU financial consumer law.
+This emergent and complex set of private and regulatory rules on credit, insurance, investment and payment products has responded to the consequences of inequality between financial firms and consumers by engaging in product and rights regulation that balances the parties’ rights and duties and protects consumers from the consequences of status-based inequality.
+Looking forward the paper recommends that this social justice approach must be made transparent and become an express part of EU law and policy, both in order to raise consumer trust in the internal market and to more clearly set the future law and policy agenda.

 Keywords: Financial Consumer Law, EU Financial Services, EU Consumer Law and Policy, EU Social Market Economy, Social Justice, Equality of Status